jonathanhogg/flitter/docs/language.md

 speed advantage to using symbols in these cases.

 Note that, because they are really just numbers, symbols can be used in mathematical operations.
-They shouldn't be.
-While a clash between a symbol's number and an actual number being used in a **Flitter** program is possible, it shouldn't cause any problems unless that number needs to be converted into a string – in which case, the number will not display correctly.
+They shouldn't be, and are deliberately massive to hopefully cause bad things to happen if they are.
+While a clash between a symbol's number and an actual number being used in a **Flitter** program is possible, it is very unlikely and shouldn't cause any problems unless that number needs to be converted into a string – in which case, the number will not display correctly.

 ## Operators